GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

         nextflow run nf-core/demo -profile test,apptainer -r 1.1.0 --outdir results
         ```

-        Use the task ID shown for the `FASTQC` process and use it to find and `touch` a `.fastq.gz` file in that task's work directory:
+        Use the task ID shown for the `FASTQC` process and use it to find and `rm` a `.fastq.gz` file in that task's work directory:

         ```bash
-        touch work/b2/87370687cc7cdec037ce4f36807d32/sample1_R1.fastq.gz
+        rm work/b2/87370687cc7cdec037ce4f36807d32/sample1_R1.fastq.gz
         ```

         Execute the pipeline again with the `-resume` command option: